Frequently Asked Questions

 • a resume

-• three letters of recommendation (ideally, both academic and professional)
+• two letters of recommendation (ideally, both academic and professional)

-• transcripts from ALL previously attended institutions of higher education
+• official transcripts or official evaluations from ALL previously attended institutions of higher education

 • non-refundable $100.00 application fee